aradhyadengree/aws/README.md

 # $\color{orange} \textbf{Introduction To AWS}$

+**Capital Expenditure:**
+- CapEx refers to the money a company invests in assets like buildings, machinery, or equipment that will be used for a long time

+**Operational Expenditure:**
+- This refers to the day-to-day expenses that a company incurs in order to run its business.
+- It includes costs like rent, utilities, wages, office supplies, and other expenses necessary for ongoing business operations.

 **Virtualization:**
-Dividing physical server into multiple logical machines using software called Hypervisor **Hypervisor:** it manages multiple os on single host
+- Dividing physical server into multiple logical machines using software called Hypervisor

+**Hypervisor:**
+- it manages multiple os on single host

-1. type 1- Bare Metal ->hypervisor directly installed on hardware 2.type 2- Hosted -> hypervisor installed on host os
+1. type 1- ** Bare Metal:** hypervisor directly installed on hardware
+2. type 2- ** Hosted** -> hypervisor installed on host os

 **Cloud Computing:**

-Cloud computing is a technology that allows users to access and use computer resources (such as servers, storage, databases, networking, software, and more) over the internet.
+- Cloud computing is a technology that allows users to access and use computer resources (such as servers, storage, databases, networking, software, and more) over the internet.

-- CapEx stands for Capital Expenditure.
-CapEx refers to the money a company invests in assets like buildings, machinery, or equipment that will be used for a long time

-- OpEx stands for Operational Expenditure.
-This refers to the day-to-day expenses that a company incurs in order to run its business.
-It includes costs like rent, utilities, wages, office supplies, and other expenses necessary for ongoing business operations.

 On-Premises Infrastructure: